pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 Most refereces to MCNP manual are to version 6.1.
 Some to 5.1 Vol II.
 The two have a different style in terms of upper/lower case.

-MOST ARGUMENTS TO THE FUNCTIONS HAVE SENSIBLE DEFAULT VALUES.
+MOST ARGUMENTS TO THE FUNCTIONS HAVE SENSIBLE DEFAULT VALUES AND CAN BE IGNORED.

 -----------------
 -----------------
 ## Class: CardDeck
 Class representing an MCNP input deck/file.
 Instantiate an object of this class, then call methods to add surfaces, cell, materials, source, tallies, physics and output control cards.
 Finally write out the deck.

 ### Method: CardDeck::insertCellString
-Args: (name, surfaceList, cellComplementList, manualSurfacesString, matName, density, shift, rotMatrix, impString, cellNum, uni, fill, latticeType, latticeIndices).
+(self, name, surfaceList=None, cellComplementList=None, manualSurfacesString=None, matName='Void', density=0, shift=(0,0,0), rotMatrix=None, impString='', cellNum=0, uni=0, fill=0, latticeType=None, latticeIndices=None)

 This function is used to insert a cell using surfaces and cell that have already been defined.